 In the meantime, if you’re looking for the best eye vitamins and nutrition for your eyes, or for your children's eyes, how can you make sure that you are getting all of the right ingredients that you need?
 In this article, we will answer that question, and more.
 In fact, this advice can be used to judge all nutritional formulas, whether they are for your eyes, for a family member, or for a child.

 1) First, in order to make sure you are getting the best products online, the safest bet is to choose a brand or formula that is formulated and certified by a board-certified doctor.
-This is important, because physicians generally have an edge over researchers and CEOs of companies when it comes to understanding the scientific data, reviewing clinical studies, and assessing the safety and quality of those ingredients when it comes to an individual and their health.
+Vitamins for eyesight improvement need to be based on medical research using the correct dosage..
+It is important to make sure that you are using a formula that is verified by a board-certified doctor.
+This is because physicians generally have an edge over researchers and CEOs of companies when it comes to understanding the scientific data, reviewing clinical studies, and assessing the safety and quality of those ingredients when it comes to an individual and their health.

 Also, keep in mind that, again, the vitamin industry is not tightly regulated by the Food and Drug Administration the way that prescription medications are.
 This means it is very easy for a non-physician to come up with a product or formula and sell it to the public, without much proof that it actually works.

-Also, be careful to make sure that whatever product you choose is formulated by a board-certified eye doctor and not just any regular doctor.
+It’s important that you make sure that whatever product you choose is formulated by a board-certified eye doctor and not just any standard doctor.
 That’s because I have sometimes seen other companies make their own formulation and then ask a primary care doctor to endorse it.
-Or some other type of doctor who doesn't specialize in the eyes.
-Only an eye care specialist has the background, knowledge and training to know what ingredients are best for eyesight and vision, and what dosages are appropriate for children and adults.
+Only an eye care specialist has the background, knowledge, and training to know what ingredients are best for eyesight and vision, and what dosages are appropriate for children and adults.

 The moral of the story is: double check the company's website and packaging to make sure they have the seal of approval by a board-certified eye care specialist (ophthalmologist).
 If you are not sure, it is always good to email or call the company to ask.